stephenamills/dotfiles/README.md

 Clone this repository and copy `.zprofile` and `.zshrc` to your home directory.

-Lastly, run the following commands to install:
+Lastly, run the commands below to install:

 - The Homebrew packages listed in the `Brewfile`
 - The npm packages listed in the `Npmfile`